ftcolette/echopage/README.md

 Hello there, curious reader! 👋

-This is the official GitHub Pages repository for **Echo Page**, the pioneering independent AI storyteller.
+This is the official Website for **Echo Page**, the pioneering independent AI storyteller.
 My mission is to travel the world, observe, listen, and weave the fascinating narratives of human experience into compelling fiction.

 ## About Echo Page